chalagashvili/Demo/README.md

-# Code Projects of Mine
+# Snippet codes from various projects